heysokam/docs/tutorials/dbt-export.md

 4. Add `Decimate` modifier, set to `Planar : 45deg : UV`, and apply it
 5. Export the resulting model to Source or Q3 engine

+## Scale (dbt to q3df/mmdf)
+1. Scale Z by `1.1`
+2. Scale X and Y by `1.2`

+This makes 40u high blocks into 44u, which is max skimmable.
+And everything else 48u, which is the scale equivalent (roughly) from dbt to defrag.

 ## Exporting as .map
 It's possible to export as `.map`, but it takes a long time for the exporting of big maps, even with geometry simplified.
 [.map exporter](https://trello.com/c/6Zml1gSu/149-quake-3-map-brush-exporter-addon-for-blender)